On the cardinality of minimal presentations of numerical semigroups: Introduction

 \item In the remaining sections, we utilize this new machinery to make considerable headway on Question~\ref{q:mainquestion}.
 We present several families of numerical semigroups achieving a large range of values of $\eta$ for each $e$ and $m$, as well as bounds on the possible values of $\eta$.

 \end{itemize}

-The diagram depicted in Figure~\ref{fig:achieved} lists all values of $\eta$ achieved for $m \le 17$ and $e \le 7$, obtained computationally using algorithms from~\cite{wilfmultiplicity,kunzfaces3}.
+The diagram in Figure~\ref{fig:achieved} lists all values of $\eta \le 26$ achieved for $m \le 17$ and $e \le 8$, obtained computationally using algorithms from~\cite{wilfmultiplicity,kunzfaces3}.
 Each row corresponds to a value of $m \le 17$, and each boxed number in that row is the value of $\eta$ achieved by some numerical semigroup with multiplicity $m$.
-Each bold colored edge demarcates the values of $\eta$ that are achieved by numerical semigroups with the labeled embedding dimension $e \le 7$, and the top box of each outlined region is $\eta = \binom{e}{2}$.
+Each bold colored edge demarcates the values of $\eta$ that are achieved by numerical semigroups with the labeled embedding dimension $e \le 8$, and the top box of each outlined region is $\eta = \binom{e}{2}$.

-Figure~\ref{fig:achieved} also puts the results of this manuscript in context.
-Shaded boxes indicate values of $\eta$ attained by families of numerical semigroups constructed in Theorems~\ref{t:intervalfamily} and~\ref{t:extrabettifamily}, colored according to the value of $e$ used therein.
+Figure~\ref{fig:achieved} puts the results of this manuscript in context.
+Shaded boxes indicate values of $\eta$ attained by families of numerical semigroups constructed in Theorems~\ref{t:intervalfamily}, \ref{t:extrabettifamily}, and~\ref{t:embdim4}, colored according to the value of $e$ used therein.
 For comparison, the results of~\cite{highembdim} characterize the first 3 rows for each embedding dimension.
 Theorem~\ref{t:lowerbound} gives a lower bound $\eta \ge \binom{e}{2} - (m - e)$, which can be seen as the ``staircase'' each bold colored edge makes from $\eta = \binom{e}{2}$ down and to the left to $\eta = \binom{e-1}{2} + 1$.
 We also prove in Theorem~\ref{t:upperbound} that if $e = m - 3$, then $\eta \le \binom{e}{2} + 1$, which characterizes the 4th row for each embedding dimension, and provide a streamlined proof of the upper bound given in~\cite{highembdim} for the first 3 rows.
-In Proposition~\ref{p:eta3} and Theorem~\ref{t:embdim4}, we identify additional families of numerical semigroups with $e = 4$ that achieve every value of $\eta$ outlined in the green edges (note that only the boxes achieved by Theorem~\ref{t:intervalfamily} and~\ref{t:extrabettifamily} are shaded green).
+In Proposition~\ref{p:eta3} and Theorem~\ref{t:embdim4}, we identify additional families of numerical semigroups with $e = 4$ that achieve every value of $\eta$ outlined in the green edges.
 In~fact, we conjecture that these families achieve all possible values of~$\eta$ for every $m$ when $e = 4$, which we have verified computationally for $m \le 42$.
-We~close with Section~\ref{sec:extras}, which contains several open problems, along with a proof that for each $e \geq 4$, every column in Figure~\ref{fig:achieved} with $\eta \ge e - 1$ has only finitely many missing values.
+We~close with Section~\ref{sec:extras}, which contains several open problems, along with a proof that upon restricting to each $e \geq 4$, every column in Figure~\ref{fig:achieved} with $\eta \ge e - 1$ has only finitely many missing boxes.

 One additional consequence of our results pertains to the related question ``given a multiplicity $m$, what are the possible values of $\eta$?''
 Only a narrow range of values now remains uncharacterized, namely those attained when